v9joshi/Obstacle-avoiding-agents/Open accesss code/ReadMe.txt

    13) attractWeight      - The weight applied to the agent attraction behavior when determining desired orientation.
    14) obstacleWeight     - The weight applied to the obstacle avoidance behavior when determining desired orientation.

+   Note: Noise only works in the discrete zone model (modelSelection = 0).
    15) noiseDegree        - The standard deviation of a wrapped gaussian noise (von mises distribution) that is added to the desired heading direction for each agent.
    			    Non-zero values of noise degree are dependent on vmrand Matlab function developed by Dylan Muir.
                             https://www.mathworks.com/matlabcentral/fileexchange/37241-vmrand-fmu-fkappa-varargin

 Obstacle parameters can be changed by affecting the following variables -